 - Is your credit excellent, average or do you need to work on it?

-- Do you want a card with no annual fee or are you OK paying a fee if it means added benefits and the chance to rack up rewards at a higher rate?
+- Do you want a card with no annual fee or are you okay paying a fee if it means added benefits and the chance to rack up rewards at a higher rate?

-By asking yourself three questions, you can make an educated decision as to which Capital One card is right for you.
+By asking yourself these questions you can make an educated decision as to which Capital One card is right for you.